What Is the Difference Between Hemp and CBD Oil?

 If you want to find out more about CBD before you try it for yourself, you’ll find a wealth of information in our CBD FAQ’s and CBD Blog.

-If you’re ready to get started with CBD, head to our online shop to browse and buy from our range of flavoured CBD oil tongue drops in 50mg, 200mg and 400mg strengths and CBD capsules in 10mg & 25mg strengths.
+If you’re ready to get started with CBD, head to our online shop.
+Here you can browse and buy from our range of flavoured CBD oil tongue drops in 200mg, 400mg and 800mg concentrations, CBD Capsules in 10mg & 25mg strengths and Balms with 300mg CBD extract.

 OK CBD products are not intended to diagnose, treat, cure or prevent any disease or malady.
 They are not to be used by persons under the age of 18, during pregnancy or when breastfeeding.
 If in doubt, check with your GP before taking CBD oil.